Marie Elisabeth zu Mecklenburg: Biography

 In 1704 she succeeded in becoming regent (acting abbess) at Rühn Abbey, The position had been empty since the death of the previous abbess - who was also Marie Elisabeth's elder sister - in 1701.
 There were suggestions that Marie Elisabeth had obtained the appointment "through cunning".
 The appointment to the regency met with opposition from Frederick William, Duke of Mecklenburg-Schwerin, and his nephew, who had been assuming that following the death of the Abbess Juliane Sibylle in 1701 the income from Rühn should come to the duchy.
 The resulting dispute ended up in the Imperial Chamber Court (Reichskammergericht).
 The court delivered its "compromise", which effectively backed Marie Elisabeth, on 15 September 1705: she retained the regency appointment (and the income from Rühn Abbey that came with it) till 1712.

-In 1712 the 42-year-old Abbess of Gandersheim, Henriette Christine of Braunschweig-Wolfenbüttel, suddenly resigned on account of the birth of her illegitimate son.
+In 1712 the 42-year-old Abbess of Gandersheim, Henriette Christine of Brunswick-Wolfenbüttel, suddenly resigned on account of the birth of her illegitimate son.
 After her signed assent to her withdrawal had been secured, on 29 October 1712, the chapter unanimously elected Marie Elisabeth to succeed her on 3 November 1712.
 She was "enthroned" on 15 December 1712.
 However, Marie Elisabeth died the following Spring on 27 April 1713.
 Her formal investiture with the relevant regalia by the young emperor took place posthumously, on 14 November 1713.
 Her successor as abbess was Elisabeth of Sachsen-Meiningen.

 While she was still alive the Abbess Christina had arranged for the construction of a baroque tomb for herself and her younger sister in the Stiftskirche ("foundation church", frequently identified more loosely as the "cathedral church") at Gandersheim.
 According to the art-historian Friedrich Schlie, the elaborate style of the tomb resembled that of the Abbess Christina's half-sister, Sophie Agnes (1625–1694), at Rühn Abbey.
 The inscriptions in Alexandrine verse addressed themes of death and transience, and were composed by the poet-pastor Arnold Gottfried Ballenstedt (1660–1722).
 Abbess Christina's earthly remains had been placed in this tomb on 3 August 1693.
 Marie Elisabeth's sarcophagus followed on 11 October 1713.
 A couple of centuries later, in 1892, Frederick Francis III, Grand Duke of Mecklenburg-Schwerin, had the tomb restored.